smart-host/slack-merge-queue/README.md

 - It will change the `Queue Status` from `MERGING` to either `CANCELLED`.
 - It will send a message to alert the next pull request in the queue when the current pull request is cancelled.
 Alert is only sent if the next PR is the next in line to be merged.
+- if configured, will delete message thread after cancel complete

 sample: